grompe/BTWTweak/patcher/readme.txt

 - Fixed certain duping methods by removing zero-stack glitch items.

+- Changed rails and iron bars to smelt by one.

+- Changed stump remover to stack to 64.

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.